legend80s/process-yargs-parser/README.md

 # process-yargs-parser

+> Lightweight Node.js arguments parser with 0 Dependencies 🚀.
+>
-> Lightweight Node.js Arguments Parser with 0 Dependencies 🚀 and many yargs-parser configurations disabled by default.
+> **process-yargs-parser** is an opinionated yargs-parser with many needless yargs-parser configurations disabled by default.

 <p>
   <a href="https://www.npmjs.com/package/process-yargs-parser">